Previous dayMarch 30, 2026Next day

 130.3 km---✓ ReviewedUSGS →

-March 30, 2026 brought a magnitude 4.2 earthquake 48 km E of Luganville, Vanuatu, logged at 19:58 UTC.
-It arrived roughly 11 hours after a larger magnitude 7.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
-This was a intermediate depth earthquake, focused at 130.3 km depth.
+A magnitude 4.2 seismic event took place 48 km E of Luganville, Vanuatu on March 30, 2026 at 19:58 UTC.
+Coming 11 hours after a magnitude 7.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event originated approximately 130.3 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at -15.456°, 167.608°.
+Coordinates: -15.456°, 167.608°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30